 Expected Longevity of a Condensing Furnace

-The life span of a condensing furnace depends on the brand, model and other factors.
-Generally speaking, a condensing furnace is likely to last between 10-20 years with sufficient maintenance and regular service.
-If you put off scheduled maintenance, the unit may not last as long.
+The life span of a condensing furnace is dependent on the brand, model and other factors.
+Usually, a condensing furnace should last between 10-20 years with proper maintenance and regular service.
+If you put off scheduled maintenance, the unit may struggle to perform as well, ultimately failing earlier than anticipated.

-Typically, condensing furnaces type of system is much more efficient than conventional furnaces, as it only uses the minimum amount of energy needed to heat your home, which subsequently saves money on your utility bills.
+A variable-speed furnace can more precisely alter its fan speed to better meet the heating needs of your home.
+It operates at a slower speed until it detects a drop in temperature and then ramps up to supply more heat.
+This [precise fan is much more efficient than conventional furnaces, as it only consumes the minimum amount of energy necessary to heat your home, which subsequently saves money on your utility bills.

 Do Variable-Speed Furnaces Run Nonstop?

 A variable-speed furnace doesn’t run all the time.
-Rather, it runs at different speeds based on the temperature in your Norco and St. Charles Parish home as well as the amount of energy it needs to maintain that temperature.
+Instead, it runs at different speeds based on the temperature in your Norco and surrounding parishes home as well as the amount of energy it uses to reach that temperature.

-When sufficient energy is needed to maintain your set temperature level, the furnace will shift to a higher speed to handle the demand.
-Precise fan speeds offer more efficient heating in your home while also providing quieter operation.
+When sufficient energy is necessary to maintain your set temperature level, the furnace will shift to a higher speed to handle the demand.
+This allows for more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces